-B. INVESTIGATORY INTERVIEWS.
+B. WRITTEN MEMORANDUM.

-- (1) Weingarten Rights.
-The Service will provide the Union the opportunity to be represented at any examination of an employee in the unit by a representative of the Service in connection with an investigation if: - (a) Reasonable Belief.
-The employee reasonably believes that the examination may result in disciplinary action against the employee; and - (b) Employee Request.
-The employee requests representation. - (2) Annual Notice: The employer will advise employees in the unit of this right annually. - C. WRITTEN MEMORANDUM.
 In some circumstances, a written memorandum may be used as a substitute for an oral examination in connection with an investigation.
-In such cases, where the criteria of paragraph B (1) of this article are met, the employee is entitled to the opportunity to consult with a Union representative prior to completing the memorandum.
+In such cases, where the criteria of paragraph A (1) of this article are met, the employee is entitled to the opportunity to consult with a Union representative prior to completing the memorandum.

-D. WRITTEN NOTICE / WITNESSES:
+C. WRITTEN NOTICE / WITNESSES.

-- (1) Office of Internal Audit.
-In conducting investigations under the auspices of the Office of Internal Audit (or successor), the Service in taking a sworn statement from employees based on allegations which could result in disciplinary action against the employee, will provide sufficient advance written notice to the subject of the interview to allow them time to secure Union representation if they so desire.
+(1) Office of Security and Integrity.
+In conducting investigations under the auspices of the Office of Security and Integrity (or successor), the Agency in taking a sworn statement from employees based on allegations which could result in disciplinary action against the employee, will provide sufficient advance written notice to the subject of the interview to allow them time to secure Union representation if they so desire.
 The failure to obtain representation, or adequately confer with the representative, will not delay the interrogation by more than 48 hours from the time the employee receives such notice.
 The Union will promptly designate its representative and make reasonable efforts to minimize delay.
-Upon request, a reasonable extension of time will be granted when the representatives cannot be present. - (2) Witness.
-An employee who is requested to give testimony against another employee and who refuses to do so voluntarily will be entitled to representation prior to the time the
+Upon request, a reasonable extension of time will be granted when the representative cannot be present.

-AGREEMENT 2000 (EXCERPT)
+AGREEMENT 2010 (EXCERPT)